christophervartanian/project-christopher/README.md

 # project-christopher-isha-noah-roshan
 #### Project Description

 Our project is meant to be similar to Apple's Weather App.
 We plan to be able to show actual and predicted temperatures and precipitation for a given date or date range.
+Currently we are only using data for Honolulu, HI.

 #### What user stories were completed this iteration?